 Any individual(s) seeking to establish a named academic entity (e.g. “Center,” “Program,” “Initiative,” “Institute”) at Yale must apply to the Office of the Provost in accordance with the policy guidelines below.
-(Please note that non-academic entities wishing to create a named program should consult the Secretary’s Office regarding use of the Yale name.)
+(Please note that non-academic entities wishing to create a named program should consult the Office of the Secretary regarding use of the Yale name.)

 The establishment of a named academic entity requires approval by the provost.
-Requests should be submitted in writing to the cognizant provost (or provosts, in the case of proposals spanning disciplines).
-The cognizant provost will review the proposal and, if the preliminary review is positive, forward the request to the University provost for approval.
+Requests should be submitted in writing to the provost.
 The provost’s decision concerning the naming of a “Center,” “Program,” or “Initiative” will be reviewed with the University president, and their decision will be final.
 Any request to name an “Institute” also requires approval by the Yale Corporation and is submitted by the provost to the Corporation for its vote; at his/her discretion, and in consultation with the officers of the University, the provost may also submit to the Corporation for final approval any proposal for a named entity that is deemed likely to have significant implications for the University overall.

 In evaluating any request to establish a named academic entity, the provost will take into consideration the following factors: